Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

-Carl Barkemeyer, Criminal Defense Attorney is a Baton Rouge misdemeanor criminal lawyer.
-He provides an aggressive defense for all types of misdemeanor charges in Baton Rouge, Louisiana and the surrounding area.
+The Barkemeyer Law Firm is a Louisiana misdemeanor criminal law firm.
+We provide an aggressive defense for all types of misdemeanor charges in Louisiana and the surrounding area.
 Whether you have received a misdemeanor summons or were arrested, legal representation can make a huge difference in your case.

 There are two ways you can receive a misdemeanor.
 First, is by receiving a misdemeanor summons.
 Most often, a person receives a ticket that lists the misdemeanor charges.
 Second, a person can receive a misdemeanor by being arrested, depending on the type of misdemeanor.